An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Time-Frequency Approach in Mixed Monotone Circuits

 \section{Time-Frequency Approach in Mixed Monotone Circuits}

-Zero inclusion problems of the form (7) are commonly solved by reformulating them to fixed-point iterations (FPIs).
+Zero inclusion problems of the form (\ref{eq:S+R}) are commonly solved by reformulating them to FPIs.
 These methods involve iteratively evaluating the resolvent of the original operator.
-However, computing the resolvent of complicated operators is a difficult task.
+However, computing the resolvent of complicated operators is an exhaustive task.
 The issue is also compounded if the operator contains both dynamic elements and static nonlinear elements.
-To this end, operators are split into simpler components, and the FPIs are reformulated to iterate the resolvents of the components.
+To this end, operators are split into simpler components, and the FPIs are reformulated to utilize the resolvents of the simpler components.
 This approach offers significant computational advantages and simplifies solving involved zero inclusion problems.
 The interested reader is referred to \cite{ryu2022large} for relevant literature and the importance of monotonicity in this framework.